kb-dk/MerMEId/trunk/INSTALL.md

 ### Check

-* http://example.org:8080/exist/ should give you eXist DB Dashboard.
+* http://example.org:8080/exist/ should redirect you to the eXist DB Dashboard.

 ### eXist DB password

-While you're at it, remember to set password for eXist DB admin user.
-Do it under security in eXist DB Dashboard.
+While you're at it, remember to set password for the eXist DB admin user.
+Do it under User Manager in eXist DB Dashboard.

-If you don't do this someone out there will use your database for purposes you may not like. **OK?**
+If you fail to do this someone out there will use your database for purposes you may not like. **OK?** I've told you.

 ## 4. Install Orbeon

 [Orbeon FORMS Community Edition (CE)](https://www.orbeon.com/download).
-We are still using the fairly old version 4.9, but you should still be able to get an orbeon.war for version 4.9 which ready to install in the tomcat.
+We are still using the fairly old version 4.9.
+You should still be able to get an orbeon.war for it ready to install in the tomcat.

 Copy orbeon.war to the tomcat webapps directory.
 Tomcat opens war files in its webapps area.
 You should by now have one directory there